nkapila6/resume/typst/statement/statement.typ

 #set text(11.5pt, weight: "regular")
 #align(center,)[= Research Interests]

-My research interests lie in optimization of deep learning architectures,multimodal image and text models, and generative image/speech models.
+My research interests lie primarily in optimization and inductive biases of deep learning architectures, such as: multimodal image and text models, and generative models.

 == Optimization
 In optimization, I would like to look into techniques like knowledge distillation, neural architectural search and pruning to create smaller models that outperform their larger counterparts.
-I tried to this recently with my recent project `CNNtention` @CNNtention, we augmented attention layers in a deep ResNet model to see if refined feature maps through attention yield any benefit.
-For upcoming work, in my personal downtime, I plan to look into knowledge distillation techniques, i.e. some form of intermediate feature map alignment using a bigger model.
+I recently explored this with my project `CNNtention` @CNNtention wherein we augmented attention layers in a deep ResNet model to see if refined feature maps through attention yield any benefit for an image classification task on MNIST and CIFAR-10.
+For upcoming work, in my personal downtime, I aim to investigate knowledge distillation techniques, i.e. some form of intermediate feature map alignment using a bigger model.

 Apart from architectural changes, compute efficiency can be improved through alternative methods.
 It could be something simple like decomposing the attention matrix (bilinear attention) by approximating the full `Wx` to save on compute.
 Another example is replacing traditional matmuls with Hadamard products as seen in certain GRU implementations @matmulfree.

+Then, there exist architectures such as WANNs @wanns which has some similarity with @matmulfree where weights are fixed but architectural changes are focused on through a genetic algorithm like approach which suprisingly gives decent performance.

 == Multimodal and Generative
 As I dive more into the world of deep learning, I am able to recognize many similarities across modalities.
 I realize a lot of the ideas from image could be transferred to other modalities such as speech/text with ease.